akshit614/CodeMate-Ai/README.md

-# CodeMate Ai - Your mate in coding
+# CodeMate AI - Your mate in coding
-## App for getting Ai generated code snippets with notes
+## App for getting AI generated code snippets with notes
-- Uses Gemini1.5 Model to response
+- Uses Gemini1.5 Model API to response
 - Tech stack used
     - Express for backend
     - React for frontend